Canoe, Kayak, and Paddleboard Instructor

 Campfire Circle will be running in-person overnight camp programs at both of our overnight camp locations, and community and day camp programs in the GTA, London, Ottawa and Hamilton.

 Do you have experience as a staff or volunteer working with children in a recreational setting?
-We are searching for Paddle Sports Program Staff to join our Summer Staff Team in 2023.
+We are searching for Canoe, Kayak, and Paddleboard Instructor to join our Summer Staff Team in 2023.

 Reporting to the Coordinator, Water Activities & the Manager, Overnight Programs, and working closely with the rest of the summer staff team and in support of our volunteers, this role will work with co-instructors and sessional volunteers to provide safe and engaging Outdoor Recreation and sport experiences for parents/guardians and campers ages 0 to 18 at family or camper overnight camps with a valuable paddle sport (canoe, kayak, and stand-up paddleboard) experience.
 This role will focus primarily on instructing the canoeing and kayaking program, but will also oversee and support facilitation of the out trip and paddle-boarding programs.